 2nd October 20:00: Tester evening - learn how to dance Morris at St Mary's Church Hall, Church Lane, Shinfield

 Greenham: War and Peace is a large scale outdoor community event on the Common on 8th and 9th September 2017.
 It’s being held to celebrate the 20th Anniversary of Greenham Common Trust and will cover the incredible history of the common over the last hundred years.
-We are looking for a large cast of community performers to perform alongside a small professional cast.
 The event is run by Greenham Common Trust, organised by a professional production company working with The Watermill Theatre and The Corn Exchange, Newbury.
 It will be filmed by the BBC and featured on South Today and BBC Radio Berkshire, and we anticipate an audience of several thousand each night.

 The Wizard of Oz, 20th to 21st May, 18:00 at the

 Join farm girl Dorothy on her adventures through the magical Kingdom of Oz.
 With the help of her dog Toto, Scarecrow, Tin Man and the cowardly Lion, can the Wizard of Oz help her or will the Wicked Witch of the West get hold of her special silver shoes?

 Storming Utopia, 24th June, 20:00 at

 A theatrical experiment in practical utopianism, and a story about life on an island – a ‘mash-up’ of themes and stories from Shakespeare’s Tempest, More’s Utopia, and the political geography of post-Brexit Oxford.
 This new inter-generational show, made in partnership between Oxford University’s TORCH and Pegasus Theatre, brings alive the conflicts, tensions, and hopes that animate the lives, and loves, of our diverse East Oxford community today.

 In at the Deep End, 25th June, 17:30 at Forbury Gardens,